-Editor’s note: As Virat Kohli stretches the record in Centurion to 34 Tests without naming similar XIs, the charts in this article have been updated to reflect that.
+Editor’s note: As Virat Kohli stretches the record in Johannesburg to 35 Tests without naming identical playing XIs, the charts in this article have been updated to reflect that.
 The article was originally published with the record at 33 Tests.

 For Virat Kohli, change is the only constant.

 At Newlands for the first Test against South Africa, Kohli tweaked his playing roster yet again, taking some big selection calls.
-Since he took over the captaincy, the Indian captain hasn’t played the same starting XI in back-to-back Test matches – a run that has extended to 33 games now and is likely to continue at Centurion.
+Since he took over the captaincy, the Indian captain hasn’t played the same starting XI in back-to-back Test matches – a run that has extended to 35 games now with different playing XI at the Wanderer’s stadium in Johannesburg.

 And not just that.
 It’s even more astonishing that he has not picked the same playing XI twice, ever, as established by this Reddit user and double-checked by The Field.